Beth HaMedrosh Hagodol-Beth Joseph: History

+Beth HaMedrosh Hagodol

 Beth HaMedrosh Hagodol (BMH-the Great House of Study) originated as a modern Orthodox synagogue in 1897 under the leadership of shoe merchant Henry Plonsky.
 BMH rented the original Temple Emanuel building at 19th and Curits for holiday services until it purchased the former home of Temple Emanuel in 1898.
 The building was severely damaged by fire in 1902.

 Rabbi Charles Eliezer Hillel Kauvar came to BMH in 1902 and served until 1952.
 BMH laid the cornerstone of their new building on Rosh Hashanah 1916 and was a major civic event, drawing DU chancellor and former Colorado governor Henry Buchtel, Judge Benjamin Barr Lindsey and former Denver School Superintendent William H. Smiley.
 The congregation occupied this building until 1966; after BMH left, the building served a variety of uses, falling into increasing disrepair before an extensive remodel in 2008 converted the building into a Messianic Christian church.
 In 1963, BMH secured 6.2 acre at 560 S. Monaco Parkway and the building was completed in 1969.